dougg3/micro-xls-writer/README.md

 - Excel 2003: Compatible
 - Excel 2007: Compatible
 - Excel 2010: Compatible, opens in Protected View with no editing allowed
-- Excel 2013: *Not tested yet, will be tested soon.*
+- Excel 2013: Compatible, opens in Protected View with no editing allowed
 - Excel 2016: Compatible, opens in Protected View with no editing allowed

 ## License